ckaye24/internship-journal/README.md

 - I was able to understand Laravel configuration, working with databases, creating and running migrations, creating models, and using Eloquent.

 ## August 2, 2025
--I watched the Laravel Essential Training video, tried to understand the project requirements, and added authentication using Laravel Breeze.
+- I watched the Laravel Essential Training video, tried to understand the project requirements, and added authentication using Laravel Breeze.
 I also created a new Laravel app.
 I'm not yet done learning and watching.